SainsburyWellcomeCentre/aeon_feeder/README.md

 ## Notes
 The required software for the project is as follows
-* Microsoft Visual Studio and Raspberry Pi Pico SDK as setup within the [Getting Started with Pico](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf)
+* Code and Firmware - Microsoft Visual Studio and Raspberry Pi Pico SDK as setup within the [Getting Started with Pico](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf)
-* Altium Designer 23.5 or newer.
+* eCAD - Altium Designer 23.5 or newer.
 Academic licenses can be obtained by contacting [Altium Education](https://www.altium.com/education/)
-* Inventor Pro 2023 or newer.
+* mCAD - Inventor Pro 2023 or newer.
 Academic licenses can be obtained by contacting [Autodesk Education](https://www.autodesk.com/education/home)

 ## Citation Policy